The Last Blow

 The Last Blow (French: Le dernier choc) is a 1932 French drama film directed by Jacques de Baroncelli and starring Jean Murat, Danièle Parola and Robert Ancelin.
 A separate Spanish-language version Fog was also made.

+Synopsis

+The captain of a cargo ship suspects his wife of having an affair with a childhood friend of his.
+His wife embanks on the ship with this friend, and her sister, during a heavy mist.
+Confusion and tragedy follow.